 Peter Dauvergne and Genviere LeBaron’s new book Protest Inc. analyzes the headwinds driving against the rise of radical activism.
 Although it offers a much-needed critique of the weakening of NGO resolve to challenge the system, it provides little guidance on how to bring such change about.

 The US political economy is failing across a broad front—environmental, social, economical, and political.
 Deep, systemic change is needed to transition to a new economy, one where the acknowledged priority is to sustain human and natural communities.
 Policies are available to effect this transformation and to temper economic growth and consumerism while simultaneously improving social well-being and quality of life, but a new politics involving a coalescence of progressive communities is needed to realize these policies.
 Yet, on the key issue of economic growth, differing positions among American liberals and environmentalists loom, a major barrier to progressive fusion.
 This Perspective proposes a starting point for forging a common platform and agenda around which both liberals and environmentalists can rally.

-A contribution to the GTI Forum The Climate Movement: What's Next?
+Forum: The Climate Movement: What's Next?